 Doesn’t it look just lovely?
 Yep, spending some time staring at this pink oyster mushroom before we cook it!

-Okay, the first thing you need to do is wash the mushrooms thoroughly.
+Okay, the first thing you need to do is to clean the mushrooms thoroughly.
 You never know what might be lurking in there.
 We once found a tiny black worm in it.
 It contrasted nicely with the pink color.
 Almost felt sorry for removing it.
-But these things happen sometimes if you buy organic, so just wash them properly first.
+But these things happen sometimes if you buy organic, so just clean them properly first.